Oscar González (baseball)

-Oscar Luis González (born January 10, 1998) is a Dominican professional baseball corner outfielder for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+Oscar Luis González (born January 10, 1998) is a Dominican professional baseball Outfielder for the Olmecas de Tabasco of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Cleveland Guardians and San Diego Padres.
-He made his MLB debut in 2022.
+He has also played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
+González made his MLB debut in 2022.